zephxs/ncat-ipset-honeypot/README.md

-# ncat-honeypot for ipset
+# ncat-honeypot for ipset/iptables firewall

-Simple Bash script-set for using ncat listener as honeypot for IPSet Iptables backend
+Simple Bash script-set for using ncat listener as honeypot for IPSet Iptables firewall backend.

 ### Auto Blacklist every attempt to reach port 22/tcp (ssh)

+- Use **ncat** package from the nmap team : `ncat` on debian, `nmap-ncat` on centos..
 - port can be set in **ncat-honeypot** script
+- **blacklist-check** script can be used manually to find an IP in every configured IPSet lists
 - **ipset-report** script is used to show statistics
-- **blacklist-check** script can be used manually to find an IP in every configured IPSet lists
 - **Install.sh** script is here for educational purpose to set IPSet for Iptables Blacklist and put scripts in place
-- **ncat** package from the nmap team is used : `ncat` on debian, `nmap-ncat` on centos..

-minimum system impact after 7 days:
+minimum system impact after 7 days on a frontal reverse proxy server:
 ```
 USER    PID %CPU %MEM  START   TIME COMMAND
 root  19824  0.0  0.0  sept.21 0:00 ncat...
 ```

-ipset-report sample:
+ipset-report script output sample:

 ```
 #######################################
 ####### configured ipset lists: #######
 #######################################
 ...
 #######################################
 ### IPSet list : geoblock